utorai/vardhamanbot/bot/data/rasa.md

 - tell me about this college
 - i wanna know about vardhaman
 - i wanna know about this college
-- i want toknow about this college
+- i want to know about this college
 - tell me about vardhaman
 - tell something about vardhaman
 - tell something about this college